SmithLabBio/popai/docs/index.rst

-.. delimitpy documentation master file, created by sphinx-quickstart on Fri Jan 26 13:41:27 2024.
+.. popai documentation master file, created by sphinx-quickstart on Fri Jan 26 13:41:27 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to delimitpy's documentation!
+Welcome to popai's documentation!
 =====================================

 .. toctree::